TheOdinProject/curriculum/ruby/advanced_ruby/pattern_matching.md

 ### Find pattern

-As we saw earlier, we can match against part of a hash using the array pattern match.
+As we saw earlier, we can match against part of an array using the array pattern match.
 So what do you do if you need to match against part of an array?
 The as pattern would capture all of the array and the variable pattern captures individual parts of it.
 To address this, Ruby added the find pattern.

 It works by placing a `*` either side of the part you want to match.
 You can even use the variable pattern to give each `*` a variable name to reference later.
 Let's look at some examples.